Skip to main content

 Most pregnant women who get COVID-19 get mild to moderate symptoms.
 They give birth as planned and the risk of passing on COVID-19 to their baby is low.

-But pregnant women are more likely to get very unwell and need treatment in intensive care than a woman who is not pregnant.
+But pregnant women are more likely to get very unwell and need treatment in intensive care than women who are not pregnant.
 The virus may also cause complications for your baby.

-Children under the age of 1 are at higher risk of hospitalisation and severe illness from COVID-19.
-Young babies whose mothers were vaccinated in pregnancy, were less likely to need hospital care with COVID-19.
+Children under age 1 are at higher risk of hospitalisation and severe illness from COVID-19.
+Young babies whose mothers were vaccinated in pregnancy were less likely to need hospital care for COVID-19.

 Getting a COVID-19 vaccine during pregnancy gives you and your baby the best possible protection from COVID-19.